Las Vegas Raiders: Second Oakland era (1995–2019)

+Return of Jon Gruden and final years in Oakland (2018–2019)

 On January 6, 2018, the team announced the return of Jon Gruden as head coach.
 Gruden returned to the Raiders and coaching after a nine-year stint with ESPN serving as analyst for Monday Night Football.
 Davis, who had reportedly been wanting to hire Gruden for six years, gave Gruden a 10-year contract worth an estimated $100 million.
 One of the first major moves of the second Gruden era was a blockbuster trade that sent Khalil Mack who was holding out for a new contract to the Chicago Bears for two first-round draft picks, and later sent Amari Cooper to the Dallas Cowboys for another first-round draft pick.
 During the 2018 season the Raiders fired general manager Reggie McKenzie, replacing him with NFL Network's draft expert Mike Mayock for the 2019 season.
 The Raiders finished 4–12 and in last place in the AFC West for the first time since 2014.
 The next year, in what would be the last season of the team's second tenure in Oakland, the team posted a three-game turnaround with a 7–9 record.